nyunyu122/Marchantia_sex_classifier/README.md

 # Marchantia_sex_classifier
-Codes related to a sex classifiers of [/ Marchantia polymorpha].
+Codes related to a sex classifiers of *Marchantia polymorpha*.

 ## Codes
 ### 1. jupyter notebook